pequet/dls-submodules-commit-workflow/memory-bank/development-status.md

 *   Push functionality (`-p` and `-p all`) is implemented.
 *   Concurrency control using `flock` prevents multiple instances from running.
 *   Logging to `scripts/logs/commit-all.log` is functional.
+*   The `install.sh` script correctly installs the command for global use.

 ## What's Left
-*   **Documentation:** Finalize updates for all Memory Bank files to ensure they are consistent with the script's features.
-*   **Testing:** Thoroughly test the new AI commit functionality in a dedicated test environment.
-*   **Installer:** Complete the development of the `install.sh` script for global installation.
+*   **Public Release:** The project needs to be published on GitHub.

 ## Issues
 *   No known bugs.
-The primary risk is ensuring users have the new dependencies (`vibe-tools`, `flock`) installed and configured correctly.
+The primary user consideration is ensuring dependencies (`git`, `flock`, `vibe-tools`) are installed and that they are aware of potential AI API costs.